In order to apply for an LCC grant, applicants must

 An applicant may request reconsideration of an LCC decision on his or her application if the applicant can demonstrate that the LCC failed to follow published state guidelines and council priorities.
 Dissatisfaction with the denial of an application or with the amount of an award does not constitute grounds for reconsideration.

 Reconsideration requests must be made in writing and must be sent to the LCC within 15 days of the date the disapproval notification was sent.
 The applicant should also send a copy of the request to the MCC.
 The request should include:

 - The council's disapproval notification to the applicant.

 - The applicant's reason for requesting reconsideration stating how the LCC failed to follow published state guidelines or local criteria.

 Within 15 days of receiving a reconsideration request, the MCC will determine if the applicant has grounds for reconsideration, and will notify both the applicant and council of its decision via email.

 If the MCC determines that the applicant has grounds for reconsideration, the local council must convene a quorum of members and review the application, as if for the first time.
-Following all published state and local guidelines and regulations, the local council must decide whether to approve or deny the grant request and must notify the applicant of the final determination in writing.
+Following all published state guidelines and council priorities, the local council must decide whether to approve or deny the grant request and must notify the applicant of the final determination in writing.

 Back to Top